MindWorkAI/AI-Studio/README.md

   - [ ] App: Integrate data sources in chats

 - Since September 2024: Experiments have been started on how we can work on long texts with AI Studio.
 Let's say you want to write a fantasy novel or create a complex project proposal and use LLM for support.
 The initial experiments were promising, but not yet satisfactory.
 We are testing further approaches until a satisfactory solution is found.
-Related PR: [#167](https://github.com/MindWorkAI/AI-Studio/pull/167).
+The current state of our experiment is available as an experimental preview feature through your app configuration.
+Related PR: ~~[#167](https://github.com/MindWorkAI/AI-Studio/pull/167), [#226](https://github.com/MindWorkAI/AI-Studio/pull/226)~~.

 Other News: